Oracle Startup Parameters

 Default: {ORACLE_HOME}/dbs

 Primarily a UNIX parameter not supported on all platforms.
-It specifies the directory where Oracle dumps core files.
+Specifies the directory for core file dumps

 DB_BLOCK_CHECKING